younesbram/video-translation/README.md

 - Extract audio from video using `ffmpeg`.
 - Transcribe audio to text with `whisper` . *Currently on V3, up to 53 languages transcribable!
 - Translate text to target language using GPT-4. *Currently on GPT4, up to 95+ natural languages with complex semantic understanding.
 Might move to a fine-tuned LLM or [NLLB/SeamlessM4T](#links) from Meta AI for 200+ languages.

+- Note: Currently, using seamless for the voice synthesizing + translation all in one.
+Nov 30, 2023.

 - Use ElevenLabs API / TorToiSe for voice synthesis.
 - Lip-sync the voice-cloned translated audio using Wav2Lip.